DeveloperHero/graph-lite/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Create beautiful charts.
+Create beautiful graphs.
 Interactive and easy to use.

 == Description ==

-Build beautiful charts and graphs with Graphs.
+Create beautiful graphs

-The interface is intuitive and easy to use.
+The interface is designed to intuitive and easy to use.
 You can see your graphs updated in real-time when you are building it.
 Embed anywhere with a shortcode.
 Graphs are responsive and interactive.

 https://youtu.be/Hwn4UKc5Bew?rel=0

-8 Supported Chart Types
+8 Supported Types

  * Pie
  * Doughnut